valiantlynx/manga-site/packages/svelte-rich-text/README.md

 ### Block States

-Each block in the Altron Rich Text editor can exist in one of three states:
+Each block in the Valiant Rich Text editor can exist in one of three states:

 1. **View State:** In this state, the block displays its information based on its type and associated data.
 2. **Focus State:** When a user clicks on a block, it switches to the focus state.
 In this state, the block is wrapped with a wrapper that provides options for deleting the block and reordering it (moving it up or down).